Championing diversity: the changing face of the 200-year-old rail industry

 Angie Doll, Managing Director at Southern Railway and Gatwick Express, explains how diversity and the realisation of skills are key to the development of the rail industry, and details how the operator has embarked on a recruitment drive.

 The creation of the railway in the mid-1800s brought new employment opportunities for people in Britain.
-Whilst at Southern and Gatwick Express we continue to see technology change the way we operate, one thing that has remained a reliable constant since the early days of rail is indeed the need for excellent people.
+Whilst at Southern Railway and Gatwick Express we continue to see technology change the way we operate, one thing that has remained a reliable constant since the early days of rail is indeed the need for excellent people.

 Though functionality – and of course, the trains themselves – have evolved, 2020 is no different when it comes to the breadth of opportunity in this fantastic industry.